 It appears that property damage and loss of use of the cars will be the primary damages from the accident.
-It is unknown if the slurry can be effectively and safely removed, or whether there will be any permanent damage to the vehicles which cannot be repaired.
-It looks like the motorists will be out the use of their vehicles until they can be restored or replaced.Use Caution When Operating a Tractor-Trailer
+It is unknown if the slurry can be effectively and safely removed or whether there will be any permanent damage to the vehicles which cannot be repaired.
+It looks like the motorists will be out of their vehicles until they can be restored or replaced.Use Caution When Operating a Tractor-Trailer

 This incident is a reminder of how careful you need to be when towing other vehicles.

 First, the operator needs to ensure whether the towing vehicle has the capacity in terms of size and weight, horsepower, braking power to handle towing the load.

 Second, the operator needs to ensure the trailer is properly hooked and secured to the tractor to ensure that it doesn’t become separated or uncoupled during towing.

 Third, the operator needs to ensure that the trailer and whatever it is carrying are properly loaded and balanced.
 If the trailer is not loaded properly, it is not properly balanced side to side, or if it is top-heavy, the trailer will not handle properly and may overturn.
 Many truck and trailer accidents occur not because of traffic conditions but because of failing to load or secure the trailer properly.

 The cause of this accident remains under investigation.
 However, the failure to exercise ordinary care in operation and towing vehicles can result in serious injuries and damages to others.
 It is wise, therefore, to take extra precautions when towing heavy objects to prevent any mishaps.Elk Grove Truck Accident Lawyer